ericPantarotto/react_completeGuide/_notes/notes.md

 For a prop to be usable as a custom component in the receiving component, it must start with an uppercase character or it must be remapped to a constant or a variable that starts with an uppercase character.

+### Not all Content must go into Components

+**<span style='color: #495fcb'> Note:** with React, it's too easy to forget that you don't have to put everything into your component.

+Most of your web application's markup is going to go into your components, and all of your web application's logic is going to go in there.

+But if you have some static markups, some static data like a simple header, which does not depend on any data and which does not need to change, you can also put it right into that index.html file.

 <!---
 [comment]: it works with text, you can rename it how you want